Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 # Python

 ## Constructors
-The `__init__()` method is called the constructor and is always called when an object is created, generally used for instantiating an object.
+The `__init__()` method is called the constructor and is always called when an object is created, also known as instantiating an object.

 ### Default Constructor
-A simple constructor which doesn’t accept any arguments.
+The default constructor is a simple constructor which doesn’t accept any arguments.
 Its definition has only one argument which is a reference to the instance being constructed.
 ```
 class BankAccount:
   def __init__(self):